Stemmatographia (1701)

-Stemmatografia, known by its full name Stemmatographia sive Armorum Illyricorum delineatio, descriptio et restitutio (English: Stemmatography, or the sketch, description and revival of the Illyrian coats of arms) is a heraldic essay written and illustrated by Pavao Ritter Vitezović, and originally published in 1701.
+Stemmatographiae Illyricanae, known by its full name Stemmatographia sive Armorum Illyricorum delineatio, descriptio et restitutio ("Stemmatography, or the sketch, description and revival of the Illyrian coats of arms") is a heraldic essay written and illustrated by Pavao Ritter Vitezović, and originally published in 1701.

 Publication history

 Its first edition was published in 1701, most likely in Vienna, considering the place of printing was never explicitly named.
 The second edition was published by Vitezović in Zagreb (1702).
 In the foreword to the second edition he notes that "the first edition was printed and published in many numbers, was sold out and that there exists a great interest, which led to publishing the second edition of the work".
 It is regarded as among Vitezović's most popular works.

 There he also claims that the work is a "testament to his dear homeland, because in the published arms the glow of the homeland radiates", personally hoping that a luckier progeny will embrace "Croatia in all its parts again whole" and "all of Illyricum which will unite with Croatia in love and devotion", demonstrating patriotic and somewhat Romanticist tendencies.